 Loud and Clear….so I did….but as customary, I sit CLOSE to the driver….

-My first choice in seats, a bit behind the entry door but the first to the driver’s right was taken….my a young girl that seemed to be “involved” with the driver.
+My first choice in seats, a bit behind the entry door but the first to the driver’s right was taken….by a young girl who seemed to be “involved” with the driver.
 So I had to take my 2nd choice, directly behind the driver….and the barrier behind his seat.

 We are on our way as I follow the scheduled stops on my bus route/schedule handout.